andrewjcourt/speakerbox/README.md

 Combines a text-entry tool designed in Tkinter with the voices of NSSS.

-Enter text in English, hit Tab to hear it read in the default voice (Alex), or click buttons in the Voices menu for other voices.
+Enter text in English, hit Tab to hear it read in the default voice (Alex), or click buttons in the Voices menu for other flavours.

 The voice name can also be entered anywhere in the text field between angle brackets, and activated with the Tab key.